main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 data = pd.read_csv('./data/abide2.tsv', sep='\t')
 data.head()
 ```

-You may recognize this data from Tal's tutorial introducing machine learning!

 For our purposes, what's most interesting is the structure of this data set.
 That is, the data is structured in a tabular format,